Rother District Bus Service Changes

 101

-From 3 September the service is revised on Mondays to Saturdays, with the daytime journeys no longer serving Conquest Hospital, Sedlescombe Road North, Silverhill and Battle Road.
-The newly introduced Monday to Saturday evening journey from Conquest Hospital continues to run, departing the hospital at 20:45, though routed via Harrow Lane instead of Sedlescombe Road North.
+From 3 September 2023 the service was revised Monday to Saturday, with daytime journeys no longer serving Conquest Hospital, Sedlescombe Road North, Silverhill and Battle Road.
+The Monday to Saturday evening journey from Conquest Hospital (introduced from 23 July 2023) continues to run, departing the hospital at 20:45.

 The Monday to Saturday service is operated commercially by Stagecoach with the Sunday service funded by ESCC.